Code-Institute-Submissions/milestone-project-1_AprResub/README.md

 ### Other

 Special thanks to Anna Greaves, for uploading and sharing her educational purposed website to [github](https://github.com/AJGreaves/portrait-artist/) and giving permission to use her readme as an example to follow.
 It was very helpful and made it easier to structure the readme.
+I did not copy any essential parts of Annas readme, however i did not change the "How to run this project locally" and "Deployment" part except for some of the links, since i saw no purpose in doing so.
+I would have written the same steps, but maybe using some different words.
+Rewriting it would make no functional difference.